Sports Spotlight: Morningside’s third national championship puts program at new heights

 Durham, N.C.
 (KCAU) — “That’s the thing about these guys, they’ve never quit.
 They’ve never let up, and for that, I’m truly proud of them.”

-The Mustangs recent success falls in line with many great NAIA programs of the last two decades.
+The Mustangs’ recent success falls in line with many great NAIA programs of the last two decades.
 Carroll College won four championships in a row from 2002-2005, and then won two more in 2007 and 2010.
-Sioux Falls claimed three titles in four years at one point as well.
-Morningside joins both as the only programs to win more than two titles this millennium, and officially brings the word “dynasty” in to question for Steve Ryan’s team.
+Sioux Falls claimed three titles in four years (2006, 2008-09) at one point as well.
+Morningside joins both as the only programs to win more than two titles this millennium, and officially brings the word “dynasty” into question for Steve Ryan’s team.

 “Definitely a dynasty that coach Ryan has put together,” said Jurgensmeier.
 “It goes a long way back before the championships were coming.
 Nine semifinals in ten years.
 Coach Ryan has got an outstanding program, and it’s going to go on for a long time too.”